frankkramer-lab/WikiOntoNERCorpus/corpus_synthesis/README.md

-# Synthesis of Weakly-annotated corpus
+# Synthesis of Weakly-annotated Corpus

 This section provides the code to handle several aspects:
 - [Once] Downloading and parsing of Wikipedia and WikiData dumps from the official server.